 In July of 1957, I answered God’s call to Monastic Life.
-On August 16, 2009 I celebrated my Golden Jubilee of 50 years as a member of the Order of St. Benedict.
 Along with sixteen other sisters, I professed my vows at Mount Saint Scholastica Convent in Atchison, Kansas, on January 26, 1959.
 A native of Aguilar, Colorado, I returned to Colorado as a founding member of Benet Hill Monastery in 1965.
 I received a BA in History from Regis University and a diploma in Pastoral Liturgy from St. Joseph’s in Rensselaer, Indiana.
-I have also completed many courses and workshops in the areas of Education, Spirituality, Liturgy and Religious Education.
+I have also completed many courses and workshops in the areas of education, spirituality, liturgy and religious education.

-In 1987 I was called to serve as coordinator of Liturgy for the Community at Benet Hill Monastery.
-During this time I discovered a new love for the Liturgy, especially the Liturgy of the Hours.
+In 1987 I was asked to serve as coordinator of liturgy for the community at Benet Hill Monastery.
+During this time, I discovered a new love for the liturgy, especially the Liturgy of the Hours.
 I enjoyed creating the environment for various liturgical events and the many forms of prayer and hospitality that flow from it.
 I worked in this capacity from 1987 until 2000, during which time I served on the Colorado Springs Diocesan Liturgical Commission and committees to plan the Diocesan celebrations of Our Lady of Guadalupe.
 I also served as Minister of Vocations for twelve years and was part of the vocation team in the Diocese.
 I reentered the teaching field in August of 2001 as the second grade teacher at Pauline Memorial Catholic School where I served for nine years.
-Today, I am the Director of Liturgy for Benet Hill Monastery.
+In 2009 the community moved from the city to the Black Forest.
+On August 16, 2009 I celebrated my Golden Jubilee of 50 years as a member of the Order of St. Benedict.
+Currently, I minister as the Director of Liturgy for Benet Hill Monastery.